-The album, it is a combination of all kinds of musical styles.
+The album is a combination of all kinds of musical styles.

-Anton Fig: Yeah, well, it’s because I’ve always liked all different kinds of music and I play all different kinds of music, so I figured why does it have to be one particular kind of thing?
+Anton Fig: Yeah, well, it’s because I’ve always liked all different kinds of music and I play all different types of music, so I figured why does it have to be one particular kind of thing?
 Just like a reflector of what I do.
-One of the reasons I’m on the show is ’cause you have to be able to play all kinds of stuff.
+One of the reasons I’m on the show is that you have to play all kinds of stuff.
 If anyone wants to listen to it, it’s still good.
-I think there’s some really good stuff on there, but what I did on that was start to produce a few people like Joe Silver, and there’s another group I’m working on, because it’s – then you really don’t have people writing on the songs.
-They just cut the songs and… it takes a lot to get a complication of really good songs together.
+I think there’s some really good stuff on there, but what I did on that was a start to produce a few people like Joe Silver, and there’s another group I’m working on because it’s – then you really don’t have people writing on the songs.
+They just cut the songs, and it takes a lot to get a complication of really good songs together.

 You have written most of the material FIGMENTS by yourself, and if I remember correctly, you’ve also previously written songs with different people like with Ace.
 Have you been still writing songs either to yourself or others?

 Anton Fig: I used to write a lot of songs but no more.
 I did a song – I wrote a song with Desmond Child with a band called Animotion.
-I wrote a bunch of songs with Ace like “One + One”, I co-wrote that one.
-But, as I said earlier, I’ve done lately a lot of production work and less song writing lately.
+I wrote a bunch of songs with Ace like “One + One,” I co-wrote that one.
+But, as I said earlier, I’ve done a lot of production work and less songwriting lately.

-Okay, our time is running out soon so it’s the time of very last question.
-We’ve touched the conclusion of current and past, but how is the future.
-The fact is that as a musician you’ve reached almost everything: you’ve played on hundreds of albums.
-You have played with almost everybody.
-You have played in the Olympics, you have played in Live Aid, you have played in the Hall of Fame ceremonies, and in list goes on and on.
-Is there anything in particular you would like to achieve in your career yet or there still someone with whom would you like to play in the future?
+Okay, our time is running out soon, so it’s the time of the very last question.
+We’ve touched on the conclusion of current and past, but how is the future.
+The fact is that as a musician, you’ve reached almost everything: you’ve played on hundreds of albums.
+You have played with nearly everybody.
+You have played in the Olympics, you have played in Live Aid, you have played in the Hall of Fame ceremonies, and the list goes on and on.
+Is there anything, in particular, you would like to achieve in your career yet, or is there still someone with whom you would like to play in the future?